GyanuAB/GyanuAB/README.md

 <h1 align="center"><b>Hi 🙋‍, I'm AKHIL BHALL</b></h1>
-<h3 align="center">I'm Akhil,I love to code on real time problems and I always ready to explore and work on new technologies.</h3>
+<h3>I'm Akhil,I love to code on real time problems and I always ready to explore and work on new technologies.</h3>
 _______________________________________________________________________________________________________________________________________________________________________________

 ### 💻 Currently working on :